Skip to content

 Christian teen life

-While there’s no hard rule about this, there is a strong case for waiting until after high school.
+John Piper makes a strong case for waiting until after high school (Is it Harmful to Date in High School?) and I agree there are plenty of reasons to wait.
 For one, you avoid a ton of sexual temptation, plus breakups tend to be messy when your friend circles overlap.
-But perhaps the biggest reason to postpone dating is because it’s loads easier to focus on your relationship with Jesus when you’re single.
-This is a critical time to strengthen your faith, get to know God better, and cement spiritual habits to continue when you eventually enter the dating field.
+It’s also loads easier to focus on your relationship with Jesus when you’re single.
+High school is a critical time to strengthen your faith, get to know God better, and cement spiritual habits.

-On the other hand, dating in high school comes with several benefits:
+On the other hand, dating in high school offers several benefits:

 1. You have the opportunity to learn more about yourself and others.